 The quality of the skills our students develop has been recognised by students winning a number of awards including the Duke of Gloucester Award for Excellence in Stonemasonry.

 The Foundation degree is delivered over two academic years.
-As part of their course, students visit all ten CWF cathedrals and other important historic buildings and work on-site and in a class room setting.
+As part of their course, students visit all twelve CWF cathedrals and other important historic buildings and work on-site and in a class room setting.
 They also participate in the various stone festivals organised by cathedrals in the UK and abroad.

 Students are fortunate to be tutored by expert crafts people, and to see major restoration work at first hand as it is happening, such as the recent installation of the statue of St Peter on York Minster above and the piecing together of the Great South Window at Canterbury Cathedral, shown below.